MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-1.md

 Decide if you want to:

-- Generate a button with the component (see [Step 2](/payments/checkout/payment-components/multiple/multiple-2/))
+- Generate a button with the component (see [Step 2](/payments/checkout/payment-components/multiple/multiple-2/)).
-- Use an existing button e.g. if your checkout already includes one
+- Use an existing button, e.g. if your checkout already includes one.
 - Create your own button:

 ```